Marshalleye/WeatherAngular/README.md

 # Weather web in Angular.
-Not completed.
+Not completed all features.